adyilam/spring-boot-jax-rs/README2.md

 ```

 ## 3. Setup Resource server
-A Resource server an application that protects resource via OAuth token. we can enable our application act as resource server using @EnableResourceServer
+A Resource server is an application that protects resource via OAuth token.
+We can enable our application to act as resource server using **@EnableResourceServer**
 ```
 @EnableResourceServer
 @SpringBootApplication